Marcifer/SlotMachine-for-Streamers/README.md

 TD's Points system might not work (I did not test it yet).
 I will implement it eventually (wink).

 Youtube chat commands were not tested.
-I should work (in theory).
+They should work without any issues (in theory).
 I will be glad for feedback on that.

 Video guide will be provided (soon, cough cough).